bjcosta/landscaping/plants/README.md

 # Goals

 * Each plant added should serve more than one purpose, and one of those should always be something we typically eat
-* Preferrably good for our hardiness zone
+* Preferably good for our hardiness zone
-* Avoid shading of neighbouring southern property (some is ok, but not a lot)
+* Avoid shading of neighboring southern property (some is ok, but not a lot)
 * Avoid deciduous near pond and pool (likely not going to be possible)
-* Design so colour exists through most if not all the year (Ideally flowers or colourful leaves at different times of the year)
+* Design so color exists through most if not all the year (Ideally flowers or colorful leaves at different times of the year)
 * Avoid overhang of trees on any boundary fence
 * Roots of trees near highest point (south-eastern) of new small retaining wall should not impact it causing failure (not a requirement like the pool retaining wall as I can easily repair it myself)
 * Use tall trees like bananas to block view on eastern boundary fence into our backyard